dortania/Anti-Hackintosh-Buyers-Guide/Motherboard.md

 * **Intel**:
   * Different brands have different levels of support, however overall all brands are boot-able assuming you're ok with tinkering(mentioned below).
 * **AMD**:
-  * Pretty much all AMD motherboards are unfavorable due to the [numerous hacks required to boot](https://github.com/AMD-OSX/AMD_Vanilla), however the brand itself won't affect support very much with macOS.
+  * Pretty much all AMD motherboards are unfavourable due to the [numerous hacks required to boot](https://github.com/AMD-OSX/AMD_Vanilla), however the brand itself won't affect support very much with macOS.
   * Misc hardware support like Audio and Ethernet are still something to keep in mind.